Master System: Europe, Brazil, and other markets

 Virgin Mastertronic focused marketing the Master System on ports of Sega's arcade games and positioning it as a superior video game alternative to the Commodore 64 and the ZX Spectrum computers.
-As a result of this marketing and of Nintendo's less effective early approaches in Europe, the Master System began to attract European developers.
-The Master System held a significant part of the video game console market in Europe through the release of Sega's succeeding console, the Mega Drive.
+As a result of this marketing, coupled with Nintendo's less effective early approaches in Europe, the Master System began to attract European developers.
+The Master System held a significant part of the video game console market in Europe until the release of Sega's succeeding console, the Mega Drive.
 In 1989, Virgin Mastertronic began offering rentals of the Master System console and 20 games.
-The United Kingdom also hosted a Sega video games national championship, with the winner competing against Japanese and American champions on British television show Motormouth.
-Players competed on a variety of games, including Astro Warrior, platform games, and sports games.
+The United Kingdom also hosted a Sega video games national championship, with the winner competing against Japanese and American champions on the British television show Motormouth.
+Players competed in a variety of games, including Astro Warrior, platform games, and sports games.
 During the late 1980s, the Master System was outselling the NES in the United Kingdom.

-The Master System was successful in Europe.
-By 1990, the Master System was the best-selling console in Europe, though the NES was beginning to have a fast-growing user base in the UK.
-For the year 1990, Virgin Mastertronic sold 150,000 Master Systems in the United Kingdom, greater than the 60,000 Mega Drives and Nintendo's 80,000 consoles sold in the same period.
+The Master System was successful in Europe, becoming the best-selling console in the region by 1990; by that time, however, the NES was beginning to have a fast-growing user base in the UK.
+In 1990 alone, Virgin Mastertronic sold 150,000 Master Systems in the United Kingdom, greater than the 60,000 Mega Drives and Nintendo's 80,000 consoles sold in the same period.
 In the whole of Europe that year, Sega sold a combined 918,000 consoles, greater than Nintendo's 655,000.